 All dogs suspected of having Hip Dysplasia should undergo a thorough physical examination by a Veterinarian.
 Your veterinarian can look for certain signs on palpation of the hips, evaluation of your dog’s gait, and overall presentation.
 After a thorough Physical Examination, it is likely your veterinarian will recommend radiography, as this remains the hallmark diagnostic tool for both diagnosis and early age screening.

 There are many treatment options for pets that are suffering from hip dysplasia and resulting osteoarthritis.
-These option range from lifestyle modifications to more invasive treatments such as surgery.
+These options range from lifestyle modifications to more invasive treatments such as surgery.
 In mildly symptomatic cases your veterinarian may recommend medical management with NSAIDs to Joint Supplements.
-Please do not give you pet human NSAIDs if you suspect Hip Dysplasia.
+Please do not give your pet human NSAIDs if you suspect Hip Dysplasia.
 Other less traditional treatment options include laser therapy and even acupuncture.
 In addition, physical therapy and weight reduction strategies may also be beneficial.
 In more severe cases of hip dysplasia, surgery might be the most suitable option.